sgrubsmyon/viridian_project_site/hugo/content/technical.en.md

   from the user's ratings and votings that should as closely as possible reflect the external costs involved.
 Here it is important that users trust and agree with the algorithm, or even influence it themselves.
-When users submit their reviews, they should be able to see what the monetary impact is.
+When users submit their ratings, they should be able to see what the monetary impact is.
 Then, everyone can think about how much they personally value sustainability.

 - In **phase 6**, the prices calculated in phase 5 can be applied in real-life.